benley/bazel_rules_pex/README.md

   2. A small shell script to launch the `<name>_runner` executable with each of the `srcs` enumerated as commandline arguments.
 This is the actual test entrypoint for bazel.

+Almost all of the attributes that can be used with pex_test work identically here, including those not specifically mentioned in this docstring.
+Exceptions are `main` and `entrypoint`, which cannot be used with this macro.

 <a name="pex_pytest_args"></a>